jgneff/openjfx/README.md

 ## Trust

-The packages are built in an open and transparent manner so that you can gain trust in the process that creates them instead of having to put all of your trust in the person who publishes them.
-Snap packages built on Launchpad include a manifest that lets you verify the build and identify its dependencies.
-[Launchpad builds](https://launchpad.net/builders) run on transient containers created from trusted images, ensuring that each package is created in a clean and isolated build environment.
+All of the steps in building the packages are open and transparent so that you can gain trust in the process that creates them instead of having to put all of your trust in the person who publishes them.

 | Release | Branch | Source | Package | Channel |
 |:-------:|:------:|:------:|:-------:|:-------:|